AdaProb: Efficient Machine Unlearning via Adaptive Probability: Experiment

 \subsection{Baseline}

-Our approach is benchmarked against the latest state-of-the-art methods and established baselines to highlight its efficacy: \textbf{Retrain}: This involves retraining the original model solely on the retain set $\mathcal{D}_r$, considered the gold standard.
-However, this method is typically deemed impractical for real-world applications. \textbf{Original}: TThe baseline model trained on the complete dataset $\mathcal{D}$, without any modifications for data forgetting. \textbf{Finetuning}: The original model is fine-tuned on the retain set $\mathcal{D}_r$, incorporating no specific forgetting mechanism. $\textbf{NegGrad}+$ \citep{kodge2023deep}: An innovative method that applies gradient ascent to the forget set and gradient descent to the retain set over 500 iterations. \textbf{Fisher Forgetting} \citep{golatkar2020eternal}: Adjusts the model's weights to effectively ``unlearn" the data meant to be forgotten, simulating a scenario where the model was never exposed to this data. \textbf{NTK Forgetting} \citep{doan2021theoretical}: Employs novel techniques like PCA-OGD to minimize forgetting by orthogonally projecting onto principal directions, preserving data structure integrity. \textbf{CF-k, EU-k} \citep{goel2022towards}: These methods focus on the model's last k layers. ``Exact-unlearning" (EU-k) re-trains these layers from scratch, while ``Catastrophic Forgetting" (CF-k) fine-tunes them on the retain set $\mathcal{D}_r$. \textbf{SCRUB}\citep{kurmanji2024towards}: Introduces a novel training objective and has demonstrated superior performance in prior metrics.
+Our approach is benchmarked against the other unlearning methods and established baselines to highlight its efficacy: \textbf{Retrain}: The model is trained solely on the retain set $\mathcal{D}_r$, considered the gold standard.
+However, this method is typically deemed impractical for real-world applications. \textbf{Original}: The baseline model is trained on the complete dataset $\mathcal{D}$, without any modifications for data forgetting. \textbf{Finetuning}: The original model is fine-tuned on the retain set $\mathcal{D}_r$, incorporating no specific forgetting mechanism. $\textbf{NegGrad}+$ \citep{kodge2023deep}: An innovative method that applies gradient ascent to the forget set and gradient descent to the retain set over 500 iterations. \textbf{Fisher Forgetting} \citep{golatkar2020eternal}: Adjusts the model's weights to effectively ``unlearn" the data meant to be forgotten, simulating a scenario where the model was never exposed to this data. \textbf{NTK Forgetting} \citep{doan2021theoretical}: Employs novel techniques like PCA-OGD to minimize forgetting by orthogonally projecting onto principal directions, preserving data structure integrity. \textbf{CF-k, EU-k} \citep{goel2022towards}: These methods focus on the model's last k layers. ``Exact-unlearning" (EU-k) re-trains these layers from scratch, while ``Catastrophic Forgetting" (CF-k) fine-tunes them on the retain set $\mathcal{D}_r$. \textbf{SCRUB}~\citep{kurmanji2024towards}: Introduces a novel training objective and has demonstrated superior performance in prior metrics.